core-wg/comi/draft-ietf-core-comi.md

 Among the security decisions that need to be made are selecting security modes and encryption mechanisms (see {{RFC7252}}).
-This requires a trade-off, as the NoKey mode gives no protection at all, but is easy to implement, whereas the X.509 mode is quite secure, but may be too complex for constrained devices.
+This requires a trade-off, as the NoKey mode gives no protection at all, but is easy to implement, whereas the Certificate mode is quite secure, but may be too complex for constrained devices.

-In addition, mechanisms for authentication and authorization may need to be selected.
+In addition, mechanisms for authentication and authorization may need to be selected in case NoKey is used.

-CoMI avoids defining new security mechanisms as much as possible.
-However, some adaptations may still be required, to cater for CoMI's specific requirements.

 # IANA Considerations